tauri-apps/tauri-plugin-stronghold/README.md

 ## Architecture
 This repo might appear to be strange, but it is really just a hybrid Rust / Typescript project that recommends a specific type of consumption, namely using GIT as the secure distribution mechanism, and referencing specific unforgeable git tags.

+There is one entry point for both Rust and JS components of this plugin:

 ## Installation